deepakkavoor/ns-3-dev-git/src/internet/doc/tcp.rst

       ECN_CE_RCVD,      //!< Last packet received had CE bit set in IP header ECN_SENDING_ECE,  //!< Receiver sends an ACK with ECE bit set in TCP header ECN_ECE_RCVD,     //!< Last ACK received had ECE bit set in TCP header ECN_CWR_SENT      //!< Sender has reduced the congestion window, and sent a packet with CWR bit set in TCP header.
                             This is used for tracing.
-    } EcnStates_t;
+      ECN_ECT0_RCVD,    //!< Last packet received had ECT0 bit set in IP header, only used in AccECN ECN_ECT1_RCVD     //!< Last packet received had ECT1 bit set in IP header, only used in AccECN } EcnState_t;

 The following enum represents the mode of ECN: